ExpediaDotCom/haystack-attribution/README.md

 What it does:
 - rest call to attributor to fetch service stats for previous day's time window
 - creates an email template for stats
-- email using aws ses service / smtp to all the ids in configuration
+- email using aws ses service / smtp to all the ids provided in configuration

 -----------------------------------------
 ## haystack-attribution-persistence-s3 module